 Notes: There is nothing to do or sell – The $110 covers everything including a jersey for all participants to keep.
 The season lasts 7 weeks (8-11 games).
 All practices and most games are held in SK schools between 5:30 and 9:00.
 All practices and games are played Monday through Thursday.
 We never practice or play games on Friday, Saturday, or Sunday.
-Practices will start for the first/second grade division, fifth/sixth grade division, and the junior high girls division on November 28 and end around January 26.
-The third/fourth grade division and junior high boys division will start on January 17 and end around March 3.
+Practices will start September 25 and the season will end around November 9.

 · 1st/2nd graders play together on 8 foot rims with a junior size ball (27.5)

 · 3rd/4th graders play together on 9 foot rims with a regulation girl’s ball (28.5)

 · 5th/6th graders play together and play regulation games with a regulation girl’s ball (28.5)

 · 7th/8th/9th grade play regulation games with regulation balls for each gender.